o-william/four-in-a-row-duels/README.md

 It is part of a series of projects which use the duels package developed by Professor Olivier Kermogant: https://github.com/oKermorgant/duels

-The duels package uses C++ and Python (PyGame) to create a turn-based game which can be played by multiple "clients".
-These clients are simply C++ programs which are written to "behave" as players playing the game, with an emphasis on AI techniques.
+The duels package uses C++ and Python to create/implement games.
+These games can be turn-based or not, and are played by (usually) 2 "clients".
+These clients are simply C++ programs which are written to implement algorthims that the user/student has coded, with an emphasis on AI techniques.

 To run, just run the CMakeLists.txt file and run "four_in_a_row_duels_server" executable